 Treble

 The treble performance is also decent.
 There is a hint of sibilance and sharpness in certain notes at upper frequencies, but the sound never gets harsh or fatiguing.
-Treble has just enough space and control to the overall audio; there are no weird anomalies giving them excellent tone.
-But I found that there is some limit in dynamics and detail in the treble range, and this is the only thing you need to note down.
+Treble has just enough space and control for the overall audio; there are no weird anomalies, which gives them an excellent tone.
+However, I found that there is some limit in dynamics and detail in the treble range, and this is the only thing you need to note down.
 Yes, micro-detail retrieval could be better but what you get instead is a treble that’s free of harshness and sibilance.

 Presentation